 Get Legal Help After a DUI Accident

 If you have been injured or lost a loved one due to a drunk driver, the attorneys at the Law Offices of Kenneth E. Berger are here for you.
 In addition to dram shop lawsuits in Columbia, we have pursued similar cases in the upstate and along the coast.
 We believe in protecting the legal rights of those who have been harmed, and we want to help you and your family begin the recovery process today.
-Even if you’re not sure that you have a case, contacting a drunk driving accident lawyer sooner rather than later can ensure that your legal right to pursue compensation in a court of law is protected.
+Even if you’re not sure that you have a case, contacting a South Carolina car accident lawyer sooner rather than later can ensure that your legal right to pursue compensation in a court of law is protected.